Luxembourg

 There are no sector-specific regulations concerning dismissals (national labour regulations apply)

-This applies to 10 other countries: Czech Republic, Denmark, Estonia, Finland, Ireland, Latvia, Lithuania, Sweden, Switzerland, United Kingdom
+This applies to 8 other countries: Denmark, Estonia, Finland, Latvia, Lithuania, Sweden, Switzerland, United Kingdom

 100% Dismissal of senior administrative staff